-If there is not a Cornell course to suit your needs or if you are looking for a longer off-campus experience, the following organizations are wonderful places to begin your search.
+If there is not a Cornell course to suit your needs or if you are looking for a longer off-campus experience, the following third-party providers are wonderful places to begin your search.
 Cornell recognizes that these programs are reputable and educational.
 As long as you receive a "C" or higher in your course work abroad, these credits will transfer seamlessly.

 - ACM (Associated Colleges of the Midwest) Off-Campus Study Programs

-- SIT (School for International Training)
+- SIT Study Abroad (School for International Training)

 - The Washington Center: Internships and Academic Seminars

 - Audubon Center of the North Woods - a block-long January Interim Course (ecology in the field)

 Cornell College has established exchange agreements with the following institutions for summer, short-term, semester, or year-long exchange programs.

 - Aoyama Gakuin Women's Junior College (Tokyo) - Every other year, 4-5 female Cornell students become exchange students in Tokyo, Japan, participating in activities in English for 9-10 days in the fall.
 (Click on this link to learn more.)
 Application deadline was April 1, 2016 for the November 2016 exchange program to Aoyama Gakuin.

 Kyoto Seika University (Kyoto) - (A humanities exchange application deadline is twice a year; apply early to be considered for a JASSO scholarship.)
 A Humanities Exchange agreement with Kyoto Seika University allows Cornell students to study for a semester or a year in Japanese.
 A non-credit bearing summer program in English began in 2016 for Cornell students and graduates.

 - Ewha Womans University (Seoul) - Summer Program; Semester or Year-Long Program - available for both male and female Cornell students.